Skip to main content

 For non-settlement annuities (insurance annuities, annuity vs. lump sum conversions, and inherited annuities), Hawaii insurance regulations and the terms of the annuity contract govern the transfer process.
 These transactions typically do not require court involvement, though the annuity issuer must approve the assignment.
 CSF works directly with the issuer to complete the transfer.

-For more information on Hawaii's insurance regulations, visit the IRS annuity taxation guide or your state insurance department.
+For more information on Hawaii's insurance regulations, visit the IRS Publication 575 on annuity taxation or your state insurance department.

 What Affects Your Annuity Payout in Hawaii